Robyn011/HTML_CSS/README.md

 **Remember, the main element is used once per page to wrap the main content, while the header, footer, article, section, and aside elements are the five sectioning elements in HTML.
 They are combined and nested to structure the content of a webpage.**

-## Workig with Forms and Interactive Elements
+## Working with Forms and Interactive Elements

 ### Form Fundamentals
 ![Figure_76_Working_with_forms](https://github.com/user-attachments/assets/d2697fcd-2c77-450b-9a9b-279b5871e9e4)